-In fact, the source unlabeled observations can only be transferred to improve the estimation rate when the density ratio model is correctly specified, since $p_{Y\mid \X}\supmT$ can be different from $p_{Y\mid \X}^{(\mS)}$.
-How to robustly and efficiently conduct transfer learning directly on the outcome model, i.e., on $\bb$, in the SS learning framework is worth of further research and beyond the scope of this paper.
-Moreover, the theoretical results in Theorem \ref{th:1} and Corollary \ref{cor:1} shed light on transfer learning of other high dimensional nonconvex problems under the restricted strong convexity condition.
+In fact, the source unlabeled observations can only be transferred to improve the estimation rate of $\bb$ when the density ratio model is correctly specified, since $p_{Y\mid \X}\supmT$ can be different from $p_{Y\mid \X}^{(\mS)}$.
+How to robustly and efficiently conduct transfer learning directly on the outcome model, i.e., on $\bb$, in the SS learning framework is worth further research and beyond the scope of this paper.
+Moreover, the theoretical results in Theorems \ref{th:1} and \ref{th:2} shed light on transfer learning of other high dimensional nonconvex problems under the restricted strong convexity condition.